Canal Lock Water Budget Planner

 • Natural refill rate (m³/day): average inflow that offsets withdrawals.

-The model uses a rectangular chamber approximation.
+The model treats the lock chamber as a rectangular water surface and uses that area for each cycle.
 The lock cycle volume is the chamber plan area multiplied by the lift height:

 Lock cycle volume: V equals L times W times H